If you’re not already familiar with honey bees, you may not be aware of the tremendous benefit they are to our planet.

 Common Honey Bee Stock

-Before you can purchase you’re first set of bees, you’ll need to know what kinds of bees are available.
+Before you can purchase your first set of bees, you’ll need to know what kinds of bees are available.
 This will also help you determine which bees will do best in your area.

 It should be noted that there are not really any “pure” bee species, as your bees are going to breed with other bees in the area.
 This will create a new hybrid of bee species.

 The Italian bee is the most common race of honey stock bee.
-This bee species was brought from Italy to the United States in 1859.
+These bee species were brought from Italy to the US in 1859.

 This type of bee is popular because they are hearty producers and have prolific brood cycles.
 They also have a gentle nature and are less likely to swarm than other bee stock.

-The Russian bee was brought over to the United States in 1997.
-US bees were suffering from something called colony collapse, a significant problem that caused some beekeepers to lose as many as 30% to 90% of their hives.
+The Russian bee was brought over to the US in 1997.
+US bees were suffering from something called colony collapse, a significant problem that caused some beekeepers to lose as many as 30-90% of their hives.